elpheria/rpc-websockets/README.md

 ## Migrating to 3.x/4.x

 Departing from version 2.x, there's been some minor API changes.
 A breaking change is a server.eventList method, which is not a getter method anymore, because of the inclusion of a namespaces system throughout the library.
 Other methods will work seamlessly.

+## Pro plan

+It order to support your production-ready environments, we can provide you with additional features built on top of our free OSS version and a skill set to make your business case or a Proof-of-Concept idea a reality.
+Describe us your use case by [contacting us](mailto:mario.kozjak@qaap.io?subject=Pro%20plan%20request) and we will get back to you with a proposed solution.

 ## Client